Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 damaged converse

 But a little out of spite, I continued to buy other pairs.
-Highs, lows...
+High ones, low ones...

 I tried to alternate them, to be more careful...
-And above all, I had simply resigned myself to walking in these sneakers, which would only be good for ten days, but which had the merit of buying me a little social peace through their conformism.
+And above all, I had simply resigned myself to walking in these sneakers, which would only be beautiful for ten days, but which had the merit of buying me a little social peace through their conformism.

 That said, my 15th birthday was fast approaching...

-And at that age , we begin to be an “individual”: yes sir, we are our own person, with our own tastes and opinions!
-(Or at least that's what we think.)
+And at that age , you start to be an "individual": yes sir, you are your own person, with your own tastes and opinions!
+(Or at least, that's what we think.)

-4. The Supra Aberrantes (15 years)
+4. The Supra Aberrantes (15 years old)

 There are memories that your memory obscures for your own good.

-They undid the lock that my subconscious had carefully placed on certain objects...
-And the memories associated with them.
+They undid the lock that my subconscious had carefully placed on certain objects... and the memories associated with them.

 supra purple croc skytop

-gif admitted
+gif admit

 No, it's too hard.
-I can not say it.
+I can't say it.

 say what gif